Louis XII: Estates General of 1484

+Civil War with Anne of France

 Since Charles VIII was only thirteen years of age when he became king, his older sister Anne was to serve as regent until Charles VIII became 20 years old.
 From 1485 through 1488, there was another war against the royal authority of France conducted by a collections of nobles.
 This war was the Mad War (1485–1488), Louis's war against Anne.
 Allied with Francis II, Duke of Brittany, Louis confronted the royal army at the Battle of Saint-Aubin-du-Cormier on 28 July 1488 but was defeated and captured.
 Pardoned three years later, Louis joined his cousin King Charles VIII in campaigns in Italy, leading the vanguards of the army.

-All four children of Charles VIII died in infancy.
+All four children of Charles VIII by Anne of Brittany died in infancy.
 The French interpretation of the Salic Law permitted claims to the French throne only by male agnatic descendants of French kings.
 This made Louis, the great-grandson of King Charles V, the most senior claimant as heir of Charles VIII.
 Thus, Louis, Duke of Orleans, succeeded to the throne on 7 April 1498 as Louis XII upon the death of King Charles VIII.

 Reign

 Governance

-Although he came late (and unexpectedly) to power, Louis acted with vigour, reforming the French legal system, reducing taxes, and improving the government much like his contemporary Henry VII did in England.
+Although he came late (and unexpectedly) to power, Louis acted with vigour, reforming the French legal system, reducing taxes, and improving the government much like his contemporary Henry VII did in the Kingdom of England.
 To meet his budget after having reduced taxes, Louis XII reduced the pensions for the nobility and for foreign princes.
 In religious policy, Louis XII reinstituted the Pragmatic Sanction, which established the Roman Catholic Church in France as a "Gallic Church" with most of the power of appointment in the hands of the king or other French officials.
 As noted above, these reforms had been proposed at the meeting of the Estates General in 1484.

 Louis was also skilled in managing his nobility, including the powerful Bourbon faction, greatly contributing to the stability of French government.
 In the Ordinance of Blois of 1499 and the Ordinance of Lyon issued in June 1510 he extended the powers of royal judges and made efforts to curb corruption in the law.
 Highly complex French customary law was codified and ratified by the royal proclamation of the Ordinance of Blois of 1499.
 The Ordinance of Lyon tightened up the tax collection system requiring, for instance, that tax collectors forward all money to the government within eight days after they collected it from the people.
 Fines and loss of office were prescribed for violations of this ordinance.